Jesse Gove: Civil War

-The 22nd Massachusetts became part of the Army of the Potomac and left their winter quarters on March 10, 1862 to participate in Maj.
+The 22nd Massachusetts became part of the Army of the Potomac and left their winter quarters on March 10, 1862, to participate in Maj.
 Gen. George B. McClellan's Peninsular Campaign.
 The unit saw its first action during the Siege of Yorktown in April 1862.
 When Confederate forces finally evacuated Yorktown, Col. Gove, according to historian John Parker, was the first Union officer to climb over the earthworks surrounding the town.

-In June 1862, during the Seven Days Battles, the Army of the Potomac was rapidly pushed away from the Confederate capitol of Richmond.
+In June 1862, during the Seven Days Battles, the Army of the Potomac was rapidly pushed away from the Confederate capital of Richmond.
 On the third day of fighting, the 22nd Massachusetts was heavily engaged in the Battle of Gaines' Mill on June 27, 1862.
 The regiment had been held in reserve, behind the other regiments of its brigade.
 After repelling many Confederate charges, the units in front of the 22nd finally retreated in the late afternoon.
 As the other regiments retired, the 22nd was quickly surrounded by advancing Confederates.
 Gove, at first, ordered the 22nd to about face and to march towards the rear.
 But, reluctant to give up the ground, he then ordered the regiment to halt, about face again, and prepare to receive the Confederate attack.
 Almost instantly after halting the regiment, Gove was shot and killed.
 The 22nd suffered their most severe casualties of the war (numerically) during the Battle of Gaines' Mill.
 Gove's body was never recovered.